-What it is: Sap from the maple tree that’s been boiled until thick.
+What is it?
+Sap from the maple tree that’s been boiled until thick.
 (Note that it’s different from pancake syrup, which is basically table sugar in liquid form.)

 Best uses: Maple syrup has a rich, distinct flavor that’s delicious in both sweet and savory dishes.
-As with other liquid sweeteners, cut down the amount of sugar you’d use by one-third to substitute it in baked goods.
+As with other liquid sweeteners, cut down the amount of sugar you’d use by a third to substitute it in baked goods.